opnsense/src/contrib/llvm/lib/Target/SystemZ/README.txt

 that rounded amount.
 It would be simpler to subtract the unrounded size from the copy of the stack pointer and then align the result.
 See CodeGen/SystemZ/alloca-01.ll for an example.

 --

-Atomic loads and stores use the default compare-and-swap based implementation.
-This is much too conservative in practice, since the architecture guarantees that 1-, 2-, 4- and 8-byte loads and stores to aligned addresses are inherently atomic.

---